Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Experimental Details

 The training process spanned a maximum of 300,000 epochs with a batch size of 64.
 A cosine annealing schedule and linear warmup were utilized for the learning rate, beginning with an initial SSM learning rate of \(1 \times 10^{-4}\) for optimizing the SSM parameters using the AdamW optimizer.
 The global learning rate for the remaining parameters was set to \(2 \times 10^{-4}\), and these parameters were also optimized using AdamW.
 A weight decay of 0.05 was applied to regularize the model and prevent overfitting.
+As for computation, regression and classification experiments were run on a single NVIDIA A100 GPU, with each run taking at most 4 hours.
+General-task experiments were run on 4 NVIDIA A100 GPUs, with each run taking at most 16 hours.
+We report the maximum observed runtime for each experimental group.